-- Nonspendable: amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to be maintained intact. - Restricted: amounts that can be spent only for specific purposes because of constitutional provisions, or enabling legislation, or because of constraints that are imposed externally.
-The District does not have any restricted fund balances. - Committed: amounts that can be spent only for purposes determined by a formal action of the Board.
+- Nonspendable: amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to be maintained intact. - Restricted: amounts that can be spent only for specific purposes because of constitutional provisions, or enabling legislation, or because of constraints that are imposed externally. - Committed: amounts that can be spent only for purposes determined by a formal action of the Board.
 The Board is the highest level of decision-making authority for the District.
 This action must be made no later than the end of the fiscal year.
 Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by the Board.
 The District does not have any committed fund balances. - Assigned: amounts that do not meet the criteria to be classified as restricted or committed, but that are intended to be used for specific purposes.
-The District has assigned \$11,665 for the fiscal year 2020 2021 budgeted deficit. - Unassigned: all other spendable amounts in the General Fund.
+The District does not have any assigned fund balances. - Unassigned: all other spendable amounts in the General Fund.